Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week4-promises.md

 # Promise Basics

 In Javascript, certain tasks can be performed asynchronously on background threads such as I/O operations, network requests, and timers.
-The different constructs available to handle such asynchronous events are callbacks, promises.
+The different constructs available to handle such asynchronous events are callbacks and promises.
 Due to various problems associated with callbacks (such as callback hell), promises are the preferred construct for handling asynchronous behaviour.
-In simple terms, a promise is a function telling the caller, "I don't have what you need just yet, but I'm going to fetch that data and I *promise* to get back to you once I do; *then* can process the data as you see fit".
-There is also a reletively newer way of handling promises which processes them synchronously within the given closure called async/await.
+In simple terms, a promise is a function telling the caller, "I don't have what you need just yet, but I'm going to fetch that data and I *promise* to get back to you once I do; *then*, you can process the data as you see fit".
+There is also a reletively newer way of handling promises that processes them synchronously within the given closure called async/await.

-Looking at the code examples below should give a comparison between synchronous and asynchronous behaviour.
+Looking at the code examples below should give a comparison between synchronous and asynchronous behavior.

 - Example: Synchronous code:
 - ```JS